jimporter/bfg9000/doc/user/reference.md

 !!! note
     On Windows, this produces *two* files for native-runtime languages (e.g. C or C++): `name.dll` and `name.lib`.
 The latter is the *import library*, used when linking to this library.
-As a result, `my_lib.all` returns a list containing *two* files.

     Additionally for native languages on Windows, this step will add a preprocessor macro named `LIB<NAME>_EXPORTS` that can be used for declaring